Sex & Power: How to Do It Right

 But how can you do it, and ensure that everyone remains safe and comfortable, and fully enjoys themselves?

-The good news is, there are ways to correctly incorporate power play into the bedroom, so that all parties can feel safe 'n' happy while getting down 'n' dirty.
+The good news is, there are ways to correctly incorporate power exchange into the bedroom, so that all parties can feel safe 'n' happy while getting down 'n' dirty.

-The BDSM community (who practise Bondage/Discipline, Dominance/submission, Sadism/Masochism) prides itself on practising power play correctly.
+The BDSM community (who practise Bondage/Discipline, Dominance/submission, Sadism/Masochism) prides itself on practising power exchange correctly.

-Practising power play during sex typically means that one partner assumes a Dominant role, whilst the other assumes a submissive role.
+Practising power exchange during sex typically means that one partner assumes a Dominant role, while the other assumes a submissive role.

 The Dominant partner is in control of what occurs during sex, while the submissive partner relinquishes control.